a4lg/mirrorrepo-git/README.md

 Data not archived:
 *	Symbolic references
-	Because `git upload-pack` sends all references as SHA-1 ID, this tool (and all `git fetch`-based tools) cannot preserve remote symbolic references.
+	Because `git upload-pack` sends all git references as SHA-1 ID, this tool (and all `git fetch`-based tools) cannot preserve remote symbolic references.
 *	Repository description